Cultivated Temperate Plant Foods

 In just the last century much valuable labor has been lost to the conglomeration of plant growing interests and loss of seed saving ability on the local level.
 Many resources exist that may aid in the promulgation of seed saving knowledge (Ashworth & Whealy, 2002; Bubel, 1988; Deppe, 2000; Gough & Moore-Gough, 2011; Heistinger, 2013; Rogers, 1990, 2012; Shirk, 2015; Weaver, 1997; Zystro & Colley, 2015).
 The Carolina Farm Stewardship Association sponsors a seed saving program as well.
 Some seed companies that supply heirloom vegetables from the Appalachian region include Southern Exposure Seed Exchange, Appalachian Seeds and Sow True Seeds.
 Also in western North Carolina a vibrant network of seed exchanges occurs at the annual Organic Grower’s School, Permaculture Gathering and various events located in Watauga and Ashe counties.
 Fedco in Maine is a good source of heirloom seeds for New England in particular.
 What are some heirloom seed sources from your area?
 Please share them with the group as this is an effort that we need to engage as many people as possible with.
 Look at the CFSA resource above and a map of seed saving groups around the world as a place to start.

 Vegetable crops are not the only cultivated plants with a history of thousands of varieties.
 Big Horse Creek Farm as mentioned earlier and Moretz Orchards in western North Carolina represent good repositories of apple diversity.
 Big Horse Creek has hundreds of apple tree varieties that are for sale (Joyner & Joyner, 2009).
-Bill Moretz offers the fruit of over 100 varieties through a CSA.
-Several books also catalogue the fascinating array of apple varieties and their many applications (Crawford & Agroforestry Research Trust, 1994; Hanson, 2005; Morgan & Richards, 2002; Phillips, 1998; Yepsen, 1994).
+Bill Moretz near Boone, NC offers the fruit of over 100 varieties through a CSA.
+Several publications also catalogue the fascinating array of apple varieties (Crawford & Agroforestry Research Trust, 1994; Hanson, 2005; Jacobsen, 2014; Manhart, 1995; Morgan & Richards, 2002; Neighbors, 1998; Phillips, 1998; Powell, 2014; Ragan, 2012; Reedy, McClatchey, Smith, Lau, & Bridges, 2009; Stilphen, 1993; Thornton, 2014; Yepsen, 1994).
 Plant researcher Lee Calhoun (1995; 2011) has written a book specifically about southern apples.
-Thomas Burford (1998) is an heirloom apple authority in the Charlottesville, VA area who has also written a book about apple varieties.
+Thomas Burford (1998; 2013) is an heirloom apple authority in the Charlottesville, VA area who has also written books about apple varieties.
 Apples are the most prolific fruit crop grown in the Appalachian region according to the 2007 Agriculture Census (USDA, 2009).
 Centers of production include Henderson County, NC Western MD and PA and the area of New York that is close to Lake Erie.
 Orchards continue to be pushed up in Henderson county, in particular due to development pressure.
 The celebration and appreciation of unique apple varieties may serve to stimulate the protection of valuable farmland.
 Consumer awareness of the diversity available might lead to planting more apples that are tailored to suit at the homes of individuals within the Appalachian region.
 What are the major fruit crops of your area?
 Do you know of any special varieties?
 Share some with the group through your commentary.